 5 Factors That Most Affect The Pool Cost To Build

 Terrain – your backyard dictates a ton about the design and final pool cost to build.
 However, just because your yard may slope that doesn’t mean that the project will cost more than a flat backyard.
 If we can spread the dirt from the pool excavation out and use it to make it flat or lessen the elevation differences in some way then we can save the cost of hauling the dirt away.
 While you may need the addition of walls, in many ways that ADDS to the aesthetics of the design as a whole.

-Within terrain we place utilities and setbacks equally as important as slope in the understanding of the pool cost to build.
+Within terrain, we place utilities and setbacks equally as important as the slope in the understanding of the pool cost to build.
 If you are on a septic system do you know where the tank and field lines are?
 We can help figure that out.
 Do you have a survey of your property?
 It is important to know the limits of your property such as property lines and any easements that are known.
-Think also about re-landscaping costs like sod, new plants and trees etc.
+Think also about re-landscaping costs like sod, new plants, trees, etc.

 Component Choices – We could talk about component choices for days.
 And we will.
 There will be several future blog entries concerning different choices among options available for your inground pool project.
 Heaters, different types of automatic pool cleaners and in-floor cleaning systems, interior features like benches and tanning ledges, salt or no salt, variable speed pumps, filtration, and different types of pool automation.
-Not everything is created equal and the same goes for different components for your pool.
+Not everything is created equal and the same goes for different components of your pool.
 Some components are luxury items, some are time savers, and some are just necessities of today.
-We explain a few of those items here.
 We can help you decipher different brands, different color palates, and the pros and cons of each.

 We will go into more detail with these in future blog articles.
 Be sure to check back with us for the answers to your questions when looking to build a pool in your backyard.

 If you are ready to get started then contact us.